ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

 remains vulnerable to unauthorized issuance by CAs which do not honour CAA records, or which honour them only on an advisory basis.

+Note that as of September 2017, the CA/Browser Forum Baseline Requirements will require all compliant CAs to process CAA records {{BR}}.

 Restrictions Ineffective without CA Recognition
 -----------------------------------------------